-Characteristics of slow learners include:
+Characteristics of slow learners

 - They learned to walk and talk but seemed delayed and slower than other children

-- May seem immature for their age
+- Slow learners may seem immature for their age

 - They make friends, but friendships don’t seem to last